 I have for sale a mint Modwright KWI 200 integrated amplifier.
 It comes from a smoke and pet free home.
 It is in absolutely beautiful condition.
 It does not have the phono module, but that can be added.
 It works perfectly and would be very difficult to tell from new.
 I am the original owner and purchased the unit new in late January 2017 from an authorized dealer.
 So, this beauty is just over 8 months old.
 You would have to spend several times this price to exceed it's performance.
 It is built like a tank.
 Serial number is 2000314.
 Comes with manual, metal remote, and original factory packaging.
+It does not include the VPI Magic Brick shown in the picture.
 Sale in lower 48 states USA only.
 Please see the reviews describing it's gorgeous sound.

 The Absolute Sound: "If anyone hasn’t noticed from the listings of exhibitors at Rocky Mountain Audio Fest in the last couple of years or RMAF write-ups, ModWright electronics are among the most frequently used by many exhibitors.
 There are good reasons for this: Dan Wright is a supportive and approachable guy, and, more importantly, ModWright gear sounds good and partners well with other brands’ wares..
 From the start, this amp sounded full-bodied and powerful.
 With a 1.5kVA toroidal transformer and 234,000uF of total power-supply capacitance, this integrated has the kind of power that simply commands typical speakers.
 The KWI 200’s bass grip extended deeply, tunefully, and convincingly when paired with three different speakers: the YG Kipod signature II Passive, the Aerial 7T, and the Dynaudio C1 II.
 It has a rock-solid, gutsy presentation that underpins music with any bass or dynamic force behind it.
 The opening didgeridoo passage on Dead Can Dance’s “song of the stars” [Spirit Chaser